Study to Evaluate the Efficacy and Safety of Ampligen in Patients With Post-COVID Conditions

 Time Frame: End of 12 week treatment phase

-Proportion of subjects with minimal clinically important difference (MCID), defined as at least 54 m, in the Six-Minute Walk Test (6MWT) at the end of 12-week treatment phase.
+Percentage of subjects with increase of at least 54 m from baseline in the Six-Minute Walk Test (6MWT) at the end of 12-week treatment phase presented and summarized descriptively by treatment group.

 End of 12 week treatment phase